-Find out how to calculate days of absence from the UK for Indefinite Leave to Remain under the 10-year Long Residence route.
+Find out how to calculate days of absence from the UK for Indefinite Leave to Remain under the 10-year ILR Long Residence route.

 Learn more about exceeding the qualifying period for continuous residence for Indefinite Leave to Remain and the continuous residence requirements for life in the UK.